Chang-Yu-Chang/emergent-coexistence/README.md

 # Data

-- `pipeline/` stores the original colony plate images, the processed images (i.e., grey-scaled images, background subtracted images, segmented images), and random forest results.
+`pipeline/` stores the original colony plate images (TIFF), the processed images (i.e., grey-scaled images, background subtracted images, segmented images), object features (CSV), random forest results (CSV).

-- `data/` stores all other datasets
+`data/` stores all other datasets

 - `raw`: includes sequences, ESV table, human colony counts, isolate growth rate, and OD.
-These data are csv or ab1 for sequences.
+These data are CSV or AB1 for sequences.
-    - `temp`: includes processed data csv.
+- `temp`: includes processed CSV.
 The prefix of the file name is numbered corresponding to the scripts generating them.
-    - `output`: includes the three main datasets `communities_remained.csv`, `communities_remained.csv`, and `communities_remained.csv`
+- `output`: includes the seven main datasets
+    - `communities.csv` `isolates.csv`, and `pairs.csv` contains 68 isolates
+    - `communities_remained.csv` `isolates_remained.csv`, and `pairs_remained.csv` are used to generate contain 62 isolates after removing four isolates with bad alignment and C10R1

 # Scripts

 This repository includes three types of scripts:

 1. `image_scripts/` contains command-line tools for image segmentation and random forest classification.
-The resulting processed images are stored in `pipeline/`.
+The resulting processed images and random forest CSV are stored in `pipeline/`.
 2. `processing_scripts/` processes the data from `data/raw` and `pipeline/`.
 The scripts are numbered corresponding to the processed data.
 The processed data are stored in `data/temp/` and `data/output/`.
 3. `plotting_scripts/`: generates the figures for main text and supplements.
 The resulting figures are stored in `plots/`.

-# Setup to reproduce the analysis

-## Step 0.1 Specifying metadata
+# Specifying directory in metadata

 `processing_scripts/00-metadata.R` stores all metadata used for analysis, including the folder directory, pipeline scripts, feature names, etc.

 Edit this script to specify three folders for the scripts to work:

-- `folder_script` is the directory of processing scripts
+- `folder_script` is the directory of processing scripts `processing_scripts/`.
 - `folder_pipeline` is the full path directory of `pipeline/` described above.
 - `folder_data` is the full path directory of `data/` described above.